 Assessment of fatigue is multidimensional in nature, and a number of tools originally developed for fatigue research have also been used in clinical practice.
 Most of these tools include symptom dimensions other than fatigue intensity, such as the impact or consequences of fatigue, timing of fatigue, related symptoms, and self-care actions.[2-10] Research has also contributed a validated 10-item measure for children.

 Ambiguous literature and a previous lack of specific tools to measure fatigue have created difficulties in establishing assessment and management guidelines.
 Comprehensive assessment of the fatigued patient starts with obtaining a careful history to characterize the individual’s fatigue pattern and to identify all factors that contribute to its development.
-The following should be included in the initial assessment:
+The following may be included in the initial assessment:

 - Self-report of fatigue pattern, including onset, duration, intensity, and aggravating and alleviating factors.